 My niece, Jennifer Eve is thirty and nephew, Adam Burton is twenty-seven.

-I protested their names when sister Jackie and John choose them.
-I’d never known a Jennifer and had no idea what that name would bring a child and my only experience with an Adam had been Adam West from, you know it, Batman.
+My niece, Jennifer Eve is thirty-five and nephew, Adam Burton is thirty-two.
+I protested their names when Jackie and her husband choose them.
+I’d never known a Jennifer.
+Nor did I have any idea what that name would bring a child.
+My only experience with an Adam had been Adam West from—you know it—Batman.
 When I realized they were accidentally doing the whole Eve/Adam thing, I really protested.
-But you see I lost.
+You see I lost.

-I renamed them.
-One look at that tiny baby lying in the bassinet when I first saw my niece and “Bear” came to mind.
+When I first saw my niece as a tiny baby lying in the basinet “Bear” came to mind.
 No idea why, she didn’t look like a bear, cry like a bear, nor certainly walk like a bear.
 Nevertheless, there it was.
 My poor nephew fared less well.
 One look at him, red-faced, and he became Adam Ant.
-The nicknames are particularly funny now since Bear is a 5’4” small framed, petite-figured (super strong) woman and Ant is a strapping (now I know what that word means) 5’10”, 170-pound muscle-bound weightlifting man who picks his aunt up with one arm.
+The nicknames are particularly funny now.
+Bear is a 5’4” small-framed, petite-figured (super strong) woman.
+Ant is a strapping 5’10”, 170 pound muscle bound weightlifting man who picks his aunt up with one arm.

 But such is life.
 You never know what you’re getting when you name someone.